benjaminbolling/RSW/paper.md

 # Summary
 A Computational Approach to Generate Multi-Shift Rotational Workforce Schedules.

-# Abstract
-Generating schedules for shift workers is essential for many employers, whether the employer is a small or a large industrial complex, research laboratory, or other businesses involving shift works.

-Previous methods for creating rotational workforce schedules included interactions between the schedule maker and the algorithm, including defining the length of sequences of consecutive days of working shifts.

-In this project, an algorithm takes into account inputs (or constraints) from the schedule maker and then presents the possible combinations (incl. that all shifts must be filled, working hours per week, minimal resting time, etc.) in a first phase.
-The schedule maker can then select which combinations are most feasible to proceed with in the second phase, where the combinations have solutions presented followed by the final schedules being constructed and exported.

 # Introduction
 Creating shift work schedules has always been a challenging task, especially such that are equal for all workers and at the same time distributes the shifts evenly and properly to prevent staff burnout.
 In order to achieve schedules for the workers that treats everyone equally, the focus will be on so-called rotational workforce schedules (RWS:s).
 Rotational workforce schedules means that the schedule rotates after time, and hence, the other option would be static shift schedules.
 In this project, the term 'shift arrays' is defined to represent all possible schedules following a list of constraints.